Zuva Power Automate Connector

 Introduction

-The DocAI Power Platform Connector allows you to easily integrate Zuva’s machine learning technology into your Power Automate flows.
+The Zuva Power Platform Connector allows you to easily integrate Zuva’s machine learning technology into your Power Automate flows.

 Prerequisites

-You will need a Zuva account and a DocAI token.
+You will need a Zuva account and an API token.
 Get started by signing up for a free account.

 You will also need a Microsoft account and Power Automate licence.